Chair, 2014-15: Thomas Williamson, nationalism, health, globalization, cultural theory, Southeast Asia

 How does social class stratification shape individuals' life chances in the U.S.?
 This course introduces students to classical and contemporary theories of social class; seminal empirical studies that investigate the power of social class in shaping both individuals and the nature of the society in which they live; the relationship between class, race, and gender; poverty and public policy; and class consciousness and class conflict.
-Prerequisite: Sociology/Anthropology 121 or another 100-or 200-level sociology/anthropology course.
+Prerequisite: SOAN 121 or another level I or level II sociology/anthropology course.
 Offered annually.

 CORE COURSES/ INDEPENDENT STUDY/ INTERNSHIPS

 This course provides an overview of the major thinkers who sought to create a science of human society, the ideas they found fundamental to a science of society and how human society changes through history.
 Classical thinkers such as Marx, Durkheim, Simmel, Weber, and Mead are studied along with the schools of theory which they inspired: positivism, interpretive and critical conflict theory.
 Open to sociology/anthropology majors only.
 Prerequisite: one sociology/anthropology course.
 Offered annually in the spring semester.